scribbletune/scribbletune/README.md

 x---x---x---x---
 ```

 What can you use that pattern for?
 Well, it looks like a standard 4 by 4 kick drum pattern to me!
-What about this:
+What about this.
 ```js
 let pattern = '--x-'.repeat(4);
 ```